War in Ukraine: UN documented executions of 50 civilians in Bucha

 The mayor’s complaint came shortly after the Russian president, Vladimir Putin, announced the taking of the city, which in any case is incomplete because the Azovstal steel mill remains to be occupied, where at least 2,000 Ukrainian combatants resist, completely surrounded by the Russian occupants.

-The mayor of this port city that the Russians say they have completely taken over, showed these images on his Telegram account: “In the photos (taken) by Maxar on April 9, the sector of the mass grave in Mangush (in the area of Mariupol) is 20 times larger” than that of Bucha, explains the message.
+The mayor of this port city that the Russians say they have completely taken over showed these images on his Telegram account: “In the photos (taken) by Maxar on April 9, the sector of the mass grave in Mangush (in the Mariupol area) is 20 times larger” than the one in Bucha, the message explains.

 Boychenko argued that “the biggest war crime of the 21st century has been committed in Mariupol.
 This is the new Babi Yar.
 Hitler then killed Jews, Roma gypsies and Slavs.
 And now (Russian President Vladimir) Putin is destroying the Ukrainians”.